 Link to High Authority Pages

 According to a recent study, about 99% of the sites that land in the first page of Google search results include at least one external link.
 Similar to social circles, search engine algorithms judge your relevance and authority by the company you keep.
-The most successful content creation includes internal links to more detailed information and external links to high authority sites that boost the relevance of your content.
+The most successful SEO content creation includes internal links to more detailed information and external links to high authority sites that boost the relevance of your content.

 Maximize ROI on your website by including these SEO basics in your content development.
 This strategy can mean the difference between page one and page five on search engine results and boost your traffic with more highly qualified sales leads.